niftynei/droidtalks/drawables/drawables.md

 ^ Then we add a simple line to a View or Layout that passes along the TouchEvents.
 You can add this to any custom Views easily.
-^ This simplified code doesn't take into account multiple pointers but you can easily filter by the primary pointer.

 ---